dext/crystal-db-concurrency-showcase/README.md

 ### 6. Seed the database

-Double-check your `.env` settings.
-If you want to run the `showcase` app against both a _Postgres_ and a _SQLite_ database, you need to execute this step twise, each time tuning you `.env` to point to a different db backend.
+Doublecheck your `.env` settings.
+If you want to run the specs against more than one backend, you need to execute this step more than once, each time tuning you `.env.test` to point to a different database backend.

 On decent hardware seeding takes:
 - ~3 min for Postgres;
+- ~2 min for MySQL/MariaDB;
 - ~15 min for SQLite;

 To do the seeding: